abtion/guidelines/career/ladder.md

 - [ ] Can guide an IPM and team reflection.

 #### Communication
+- [ ] Ensures proactively that the relevant stakeholders are informed if the team is running into issues.
 - [ ] Aligns team on expectations.
 - [ ] Identifies miscommunications and solves them before they become a problem.
 - [ ] Identifies and proposes strategies around technical problems affecting their team and communicates standards.